Boundedness of minimal partial du Val resolutions of canonical surface foliations

-We divide the proof into several steps. \begin{enumerate} \item (Setup) Given any canonical foliated surface $(X_c,\sF_c)$.
-Let be the minimal resolution of canonical non-terminal foliation singularities.
-By \cite[Theorem III.3.2]{mcquillan2008canonical}, the connected components of the exceptional divisors $E_j$'s belong to one of the following types. \begin{enumerate} \item A chain of smooth rational curves whose dual graph is of $A_n$ type.
-More precisely, it consists either two $(-1)$-$\sF^m$-curves of self-intersection $-2$ joined by a bad tail or a chain of $(-2)$-$\sF^m$-curves. \item Two $(-1)$-$\sF^m$-curves of self-intersection $-2$ joined by a bad tail which itself connects to a chain of $(-2)$-$\sF^m$-curves.
+By \cite[Theorem III.3.2]{mcquillan2008canonical}, the connected components of the exceptional divisors $E_j$'s belong to one of the following types: \begin{enumerate} \item A chain of smooth rational curves whose dual graph is of $A_n$ type.
+More precisely, it consists of either two $(-1)$-$\sF^m$-curves of self-intersection $-2$ joined by a bad tail or a chain of $(-2)$-$\sF^m$-curves. \item Two $(-1)$-$\sF^m$-curves of self-intersection $-2$ joined by a bad tail which itself connects to a chain of $(-2)$-$\sF^m$-curves.
 Its dual graph is of $D_n$ type. \item Elliptic Gorenstein leaves.
 That is, either a cycle of $(-2)$-$\sF^m$-curves or a rational curve with only one node. \end{enumerate}